Rebecca-Diroll/11-Note-Taker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## User Story
-Keep on top of your To Do List using this note taker app.
+Keep on top of your to do list using this Note Taker app.

 ## Usage
 This application is used to create a list of notes.
 Each note contains a title and a text section.
 New notes can be added and old notes can be deleted.
 Current notes are displayed and stored.